Types of backflow preventer

 Plumbing

-The answer to 'types of backflow preventer' is that there are several main types of backflow preventers used in plumbing systems to protect against the reverse flow of water or other liquids.
-The most common types are atmospheric vacuum breakers, pressure vacuum breakers, double check valve assemblies, and reduced pressure zone (RPZ) assemblies.
+The answer to 'types of backflow preventer' is that there are several different types of backflow preventers used to protect the water supply from contamination.
+The most common types are:

 Step-by-Step Guide